 SeerPharma has partnered with the University of Technology Sydney (UTS) to deliver innovative, university-accredited online postgraduate programs in Good Manufacturing Practice (GMP).

 With no on-campus commitments, students can obtain a Graduate Certificate or Graduate Diploma in GMP from the University of Technology Sydney (UTS) from anywhere in the world.
-Soon, the options will expand to include a Master of GMP.
+With more subjects coming online the options will soon expand to also offer a Master of GMP.

 This program is designed for professionals to up-skill in the areas of regulation, compliance, process development and quality assurance in the pharmaceutical, medical device and biotechnology sectors.